-US to keep about 4,000 troops at border through January
+US to cut troops along Mexico border but extend deployment

 Most of the troops have been deployed in Texas, far from where the migrants eventually arrived in Tijuana, along the southern border with California.
 Soldiers have strung vast amounts of concertina wire and transported Border Patrol agents but have not been engaged in any law enforcement activities, which would be prohibited under U.S. law.

 The initial deployment was scheduled to end Dec.
 15, but Mattis and other officials had said it could be extended.
-The new order extends it for 45 days while allowing about 1,600 troops to return home.
+The new order extends it for 45 days while still allowing about 1,600 troops to return home.

 U.S. officials described the new request on condition of anonymity to discuss internal deliberations that had not yet been approved.

+A Pentagon spokesman, Lt.
+Col. Jamie Davis, said the new DHS proposal "refines" the military support so "it remains aligned with the current threat," but declined to give details.

+DHS issued a similar statement, citing the "ongoing threat at our southern border."

-Official said Friday that the troops staying at the border will provide support and protection for border patrol agents and continue to put up and repair wire barriers.
+Officials said the troops at the border will provide support and protection for Border Patrol agents and continue to install and repair wire barriers.
 In addition, more troops are expected to shift from Texas and Arizona to California.

 As of Friday, 2,400 troops were deployed in Texas, 1,800 in California and 1,400 in Arizona.

-According to officials, the troops staying at the border would include combat engineers who can install and repair the concertina wire barriers, helicopter crews to provide transportation, military police to protect U.S. forces and border patrol, and other service members to provide ongoing food, shelter and other support for the troops.
+The troops at the border include combat engineers who can install and repair the concertina wire barriers, helicopter crews to provide transportation, and military police along with other service members who provide support for the troops.

 As of last week, the cost of using troops to help secure the border was estimated at $210 million, but this extension is likely to increase that figure.